Since December

 Midi-Pyrenees

-region of France, is a small Mediterranean-style town on the
+area of the Occitanie region, is a small Mediterranean-style

 banks of the river Tarn, in the Aveyron department,.
 Once a notable